nitikarawat82/Signupform/README.md

 # Signupform
-This is ample responsive Sign-Up form
+This is a simmple responsive Sign-Up form